by Kirsty McCabe, FRMetS

 Let's start by clearing up the difference between fog, mist and haze.
 It's all to do with visibility and relative humidity – a measure of the amount of moisture in the air compared to the amount it could hold.

 If the visibility is less than 1000 metres and the relative humidity exceeds 95 per cent then it's fog.
 If the relative humidity still exceeds 95 per cent but the visibility is more than 1000 metres then it's mist.
 And if the visibility is more than 1000 metres but the relative humidity is less than 95 per cent (in other words, the air is drier) then it's haze.
 In fact, that hazy blurriness or obscuration of the air is caused by a suspension of very tiny dry particles such as smoke or dust.

-So what actually is fog?
+But what actually is fog?
 Basically, it's tiny water droplets suspended in the air, just like a cloud but much lower down.
 These tiny lightweight droplets measure between 0.01mm and 0.1mm in diameter and cause any light to be reflected off in different directions – resulting in the whitish veil.

 Fog forms when relatively moist and mild air close to the ground cools quickly, causing the moisture in the air to condense and become visible to us.
 This normally happens in autumn and winter under clear skies, as heat from the ground can quickly escape and the temperature rapidly drops.
 Winds need to be light too or the fog would be dispersed.
 Fog is especially common if there is a source of water nearby, such as a pond or marsh.